ANALYTICS SOLUTIONS2025-10-30

 2) Define the type of data report you are trying to create

 This includes the purpose and objective of the report.
-Data should be presented in a way that allows decision-makers to make an informed and confident decision based on your data and analysis.
+Data should be presented in a way that enables decision-makers to make informed and confident decisions based on your data and analysis.

 3) Make sure to explain the purpose of the report